 Today, I spent the morning chatting to women on twitter about the age at which they started contraceptive methods and how it affected them.

-I am aware and completely understand that 12-year-olds today live in a totally different world to 12-year-old me eight years ago.
+I am aware and completely understand that 12-year-olds today live in a totally different world to 12-year-old me in 2010.
 They’re living in a much more sexualised society, where their role models are these glamourous figures like The Kardashian’s and the must-watch TV shows are Love Island and Geordie Shore that openly promote sex.
 You remember what being a kid was like; you think you know everything about everything and in reality, you know the bare minimum.
 I remember one of my friends thinking a blow job was ‘when you blow air on his willy’.

 Okay, so maybe 12 year olds these days are a bit more clued up than we were.
 At 12 I hadn’t long stopped playing with Barbie.
 How ever more mature young teens are, should their schools or clinics be giving them implants, without parental consent, for the purpose of sexual contraceptive as a first port of call?